FMSS-IOS-Patika-Bootcamp/homework-3-ibrahimballibaba/README.md

 - Kingfisher library was used to capture images
 - Third VC is ToDoListViewController, used tableView here.
 The goal of this VC; go to addToDoList when clicked addbutton and entiry new data and save it go back toDoVC.
 Later if you click a index go to detailVC and shows data, finally if you click "completed" button in detailVC, go back toDoVC and fill the checkImage
 - Get all toDoList from CoreData
-- If you have problems about Kingfisher after download zip, you should do fetch or again add Kingfher in Xcode (Kingfisher installed in app with SPM)
+- If you have problems about Kingfisher after download zip, you should do fetch or again add Kingfisher in Xcode (Kingfisher installed in app with SPM)

 #### Tools I use
 - UIKit